lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 In order to see sprites drawn to the canvas, one of two functions are needed inside of the `draw()` function:

 * `drawSprite()`: Draws a single sprite to the canvas.
-Use the desires sprite's variable name as the argument.
+Use the desired sprite's variable name as the argument.
+You will need one of these for each sprite that you want to draw.
 * `drawSprites()`: Draws all sprites to the canvas.
 Most examples in this unit will utilize this function.
+You will only need to use this line of code once in the project.

 When we add this line into our draw function we can now see the sprite appear.